Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 What is included?

-The laptop comes in a relatively smallcardboard box in black and red with the name of the line.
-Included is the laptop itself, a 135 W power supply, a power cable, documentation and a DVD with drivers.
-A similar drive was bundled with its predecessor.
-A strange old-school solution, given the lack of drive in a laptop.
+The laptop comes in a relatively smallblack and red cardboard box with the name of the line.
+The kit includes the laptop itself, a 135 W power supply, a power cable, documentation and a DVD with drivers.
+A similar disc was included with its predecessor.
+A strange old-school solution, given the lack of a drive in the laptop.

 </ img>